The Palestinian economy is in free fall and will require billions to rebuild, the UN says

 Meanwhile, more than 300,000 jobs in the West Bank — home to some 3 million Palestinians — have been lost, driving unemployment rates up to 32%, up from under 13% before the conflict, the agency reported.

-By early this year, as much as 96% of Gaza's farming assets, including livestock farms, orchards, machinery and storage facilities, had been “decimated,” the agency, also known as UNCTAD, said.
+By early this year, as much as 96% of Gaza's farming assets, including livestock farms, orchards, machinery and storage facilities, had been “decimated,” UNCTAD said.

 Over 80% of businesses were damaged or destroyed, and the damage has continued to worsen, it said.